turbot/guardrails-docs/docs/guides/hosting-guardrails/troubleshooting/diagnose-control-error-in-cloudwatch/index.md

 If you encounter any further issues, please [Open Support Ticket](https://support.turbot.com) and attach the relevant information to assist you more efficiently.

-- A screenshot of the Guadrails control in error.
+- A screenshot of the Guardrails control in error.
 - Gathered logs and error details from AWS CloudWatch Log Groups.